wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-role-based-permissions/includes/roles-ediscovery.md

 The primary eDiscovery-related role group in the Microsoft 365 Defender portal is called **eDiscovery Manager**.
 There are two subgroups within this role group.

 - **eDiscovery Managers** - An eDiscovery Manager can search content locations in the organization, and perform search-related actions like preview and export search results.
-They can also create and manage eDiscovery cases and Advanced eDiscovery cases. eDiscovery Managers can only access and manage the cases they create.
+They can also create and manage eDiscovery cases and eDiscovery (Premium) cases. eDiscovery Managers can only access and manage the cases they create.
 They can't access or manage cases created by other eDiscovery Managers.
 - **eDiscovery Administrators** - An eDiscovery Administrator is a member of the eDiscovery Manager role group, and can perform the same content search and case management-related tasks that an eDiscovery Manager can perform.
 Additionally, an eDiscovery Administrator can:
   - Access all cases in the Microsoft 365 Defender portal, not just the cases they create.
-  - Access case data in Advanced eDiscovery for any case in the organization.
+  - Access case data in eDiscovery (Premium) for any case in the organization.
   - Manage any eDiscovery case after they add themselves as a member of the case.

 ## RBAC roles in the Microsoft 365 Defender portal

 The following eDiscovery-related RBAC roles are available in the Microsoft 365 Defender portal:

-- **Case Management** - create, edit, delete, and control access to eDiscovery and Advanced eDiscovery cases in the Microsoft 365 Defender portal.
+- **Case Management** - create, edit, delete, and control access to eDiscovery and eDiscovery (Premium) cases in the Microsoft 365 Defender portal.
 - **Compliance Search** - run the Content Search tool in the Microsoft 365 Defender portal.
 This role allows a user to get an estimate of the search results and create export reports.
 However, additional roles are needed to initiate content search actions such as previewing, exporting, or deleting search results.
 - **Export** - export the results of a Content Search to a local computer.
-It also allows users to prepare search results for analysis in Advanced eDiscovery.
+It also allows users to prepare search results for analysis in eDiscovery (Premium).
 - **Hold** - place content on hold in mailboxes, public folders, sites, conversations, and groups.
 When content is on hold, content owners can still modify or delete the original content, but the content will be preserved until the hold is removed or until the hold duration expires.
 - **Preview** - view a list of items that were returned from a Content Search.
 They can also open and view each item from the list to view its contents.
-- **Review** - access case data in Advanced eDiscovery (classic) (also known as Advanced eDiscovery v1).
+- **Review** - access case data in eDiscovery (Premium) (classic) (also known as eDiscovery (Premium) v1).
 This role doesn't allow the user to preview the results of a content search that's associated with the case or do other content search or case management tasks.
-- **RMS Decrypt** - decrypt rights-protected email messages when exporting search results or preparing search results for analysis in Advanced eDiscovery.
+- **RMS Decrypt** - decrypt rights-protected email messages when exporting search results or preparing search results for analysis in eDiscovery (Premium).
 - **Search and purge** - perform bulk removal of data matching the criteria of a content search.

 You can see more information about RBAC roles and how the work in eDiscovery in [RBAC roles related to eDiscovery](/microsoft-365/compliance/assign-ediscovery-permissions?rbac-roles-related-to-ediscovery).